History of As the World Turns: 1956–1981

-Since the show's premiere on April 2, 1956, the show's announcer was Dan McCullough, whose voice is heard during the opening sequence.
+Since the show's premiere on April 2, 1956, the show's announcer was Dan McCullough, from April 2, 1956 to January 8, 1982 whose voice is heard during the opening sequence.

 The show used the same theme song for 25 years (an organ-piano tune for the opening theme and an organ-.?piano-celesta tune for the long closing theme - the transition into pre-recorded versions occurred in December 1973 and these were composed by Charles Paul)) The accompanying visual sequence of a globe spinning in space is a very widely recognized piece of opening footage in the area of television.
 During the "black-and-white" years, the globe was in the distance and to the right of the camera; as the theme played, the camera zoomed in until the globe was centered and the title card faded up whilst Dan McCullough provided the voiceover dialogue.
 For the midbreaks and closing titles, the globe was in the center of the screen.

 Color brought some minor changes.
 The globe was now always on center.
 The title zoomed out from the middle of the globe.
 The organ version of the main theme was used over the color visual until early December 1973, when the theme became orchestrated.

 Prior to 1973, Charles Paul played a celeste composition called "Simple Melody" over the midbreak plugs.
 During 1973, organ music was dropped from the body of the show, in favour of electric piano only.
-However, it was not until early December 1973 that the orchestrated opening and closing themes replaced the live organ versions.
+However, it was not until December 10, 1973 that the orchestrated opening and closing themes replaced the live organ versions.

 The sponsor tags from the show's premiere until the opening sequence was changed in 1981 were hand drawn pictures of the product, or the name of the product, superimposed over the globe.
 On a 1965 closing sequence, the sponsor tag was an actual photo card of the product.